As a Business Owner You Have a lot at Risk. Protect Your Investment

 Unfortunately, there are too many unforeseen claims and lawsuits waiting to happen, especially with an increasing number of individuals who are quick to sue over almost anything.
 General liability is the net that will catch you.

 It is simply too big a risk for your business not to have General Liability Insurance.
-Contact P Fudge & Associates with your questions today.
+Contact Fudge Insurance with your questions today.
 We can get you the right policy.

-P Fudge & Associates offers general liability protection in a broad range of areas, including:
+Fudge Insurance offers general liability protection in a broad range of areas, including:

 - Bodily Injury: Includes the costs of physical injury or death to a third party